-Through the subject element Supply Chain Management, students should obtain basic understanding of managing a company's economy, collection process, suppliers, technology, communication, material and data flows across the supply chain.
+Through the subject element Supply Chain Management, students should obtain basic understanding of managing a company's economy, collection process, suppliers, technology, communication, material and data flows across the supply chain with a specific awareness for responsible production.

-- have development-based knowledge about practice and about central theories and methods in relation to economics, supplier management and the company's flow of materials and goods - have an understanding of the value chain and collaborations across supply chains, including use of technology.
+- have development-based knowledge about practice and about central theories and methods in relation to economics, supplier management and the company's flow of materials and goods. - have an understanding of the value chain and collaborations across supply chains, including use of technology and responsible production.

-- be able to use methods and tools central to logistics, economics and supply chain management, including optimisation and quality assurance of the company's collection and its value and supply chain - be able to assess practice-based issues based on research and analysis of the company's value and supply chain as well as list and choose sustainable solutions - be able to communicate practice-based issues that promote and optimise national and international cooperations, taking internal and external stakeholders into consideration.
+- be able to use methods and tools central to logistics, economics and supply chain management, including optimisation and quality assurance of the company's collection and its value and supply chain. - be able to assess practice-based issues based on research and analysis of the company's value and supply chain as well as list and choose sustainable solutions. - be able to communicate practice-based issues that promote and optimise national and international cooperations, taking internal and external stakeholders into consideration.

-- be able to handle development-based situations, including the company's flow of materials and goods - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach that optimises the supply chain - be able to acquire new knowledge, skills and competences in relation to the profession using a structured approach.
+- be able to handle development-based situations, including the company's flow of materials and goods. - be able to be part of disciplinary and interdisciplinary cooperation using a professional approach that optimises the supply chain and consideration for responsible production. - be able to acquire new knowledge, skills and competences in relation to the profession and the green transition of the fashion and lifestyle industry using a structured approach.

 The learning objectives for the local subject element are tested at the 4th semester speciality exam or the 4th semester elective exam.
-Please see the speciality overviews and related syllabi on the Studynet and in appendix 1 for more information.
+Please see the speciality overviews and related syllabi on MyVIA and in appendix 1 for more information.